Welcome to the Pay-for-Performance Research Site

-This website, sponsored by the University of Minnesota Department of Family Medicine and Community health as well as Minnesota Academy of Family Physicians, is designed to help clinicians and educators navigate the complex landscape of pay for performance (P4P).
+This website, sponsored by the University of Minnesota Department of Family Medicine and Community health as well as Minnesota Academy of Family Physicians, is designed to help clinicians, educators, and students navigate the complex landscape of pay for performance (P4P).
 It contains over 400 references with summaries and links where available.
-It also provides links to local, state, and national resources as well as Powerpoint and online Breeze video presentations on select topics.

 The site is organized by topics of interest, along the toolbar on the top of your screen, so that users may go directly to a particular item as needed.
 At the top of each section is a summary of the topic with a list of relevant summarized articles to follow.
 The website is regularly updated with new topics and references from both Medline referenced sources and the popular press.
-Eventually it will provide a step-by-step P4P learning module to enhance clinicians understanding of this controversial issue.